Pandeni-na/Phonebook/README.md

     }
 }

-// Function to sort contacts alphabetically by name Sort() {
+Sort() {
     for (i = 0; i < n; i++) {
         first = i // Assume the first element is the smallest